Want to contact us? Details here.

 Peter re-joined Mango in January 2012 as Lead Consultant to spearhead the long term partnership projects that involve providing training and advisory consultancy services to NGO clients.
 A parallel responsibility is to develop international networks of NGO finance professionals.

 Peter speaks fluent French and facilitates Mango’s training courses and consultancy services in francophone countries around the world.
 He has a particular interest and expertise in building the capacity of local partners, in improving grant and risk management, and in the training of finance trainers.

 Segun is an experienced finance manager and has over seven years experience working in the not-for-profit sector.
 Prior to joining Mango, Segun worked for Restless Development (formerly known as SPW) where he gained great experience leading the financial management directly at the field office level as well as working in the head office coordinating and supporting finance teams overseas.

-Segun holds a degree in financial mathematics and is just about to complete his CIMA (Chartered Institute of Management Accountants) qualification.
+Segun holds a degree in financial mathematics and is an ACMA member of CIMA (Chartered Institute of Management Accountants).
 He has several years experience training and building the financial capacity of NGO staff and is passionate about delivering training and motivating people.